khalid-hussain/shaheen/chap22.md

 of victory.
 Gathering at the gates of their Christian rulers, they raised slogans of victory.
 Their religious leaders announced that the victory of Granada was not only a victory for the Christians but a victory for all of us.
-They accused Badr and his mujahideen, who were still fighting a war of independence from the mountains and forests, of being traitors to the country.
+They accused Badr and his mujāhidīn, who were still fighting a war of independence from the mountains and forests, of being traitors to the country.

 But in a span of seven years they found out that in the mill of oppression,